tinylibs/tinyclip/README.md

 A tiny cross-platform clipboard library.
 Uses native OS clipboard functionality on Node.js.

+> [!NOTE]
-> On the browser, use the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) directly!
+> In the browser, you can use the native [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) instead of a dependency.

 ## Install